ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 * Takes for granted that the monitoring in oVirt hinders its scalability.
 * Does not change hosts monitoring.
-* Does not refer to other optimizations that do not improve monitoring of a stable system.
+* Does not refer to other optimizations we did that do not improve monitoring of a stable system.

 # Changes